Reasoning by Exploration: A Unified Approach to Retrieval and Generation over Graphs: Preliminary

 \subsection{In-Distribution Retriever Performance}

 In this subsection, we aim to measure the performance of different retrievers when they are both trained and tested on the same dataset (i.e., WebQSP or CWQ).
 The performance of the three selected methods is shown in Figure~\ref{fig:in_domain_results}, where we also include the ground-truth Hit and Recall as upper bounds, since the underlying graph does not contain all the answers for every question.

-From the results in Figure~\ref{fig:in_domain_results}, we observe that none of the retrievers achieve perfect performance, even in terms of Hit.
+From the results, we observe that none of the retrievers achieve perfect performance.
 For example, the Recall and Precision of G-Retriever on the CWQ dataset are only 38.65 and 5.14, respectively, indicating that many correct answers are missing while substantial noise is included in the retrieved subgraphs.
-This is because G-Retriever relies on embedding similarity to retrieve nodes, which is often insufficient for handling complex queries.
-This aligns with the well-known limitation of RAG methods in retrieving evidence for multi-hop queries~\cite{shao2023enhancing, tang2024multihop}, where iterative retrieval strategies are usually adopted by combining intermediate results from the generator.
 Among the three methods, GNN-RAG performs best, but it still shows around a 10\% gap compared to the ground-truth Hit upper bound on the CWQ dataset.
 This demonstrates that the {\it limitations of current retrievers will substantially constrain downstream generation performance}.